peterrichards-lr/liferay-spring-boot-micro-service-gradle-example/docs/README.md

 It is based on Fabian Bouché's [Spring Boot Resource Server](https://github.com/fabian-bouche-liferay/spring-boot-sample) example.

+## Maven version

+A Maven version can be found [here](https://github.com/peterrichards-lr/liferay-spring-boot-micro-service-maven-example)

 ## Usage
 ### Liferay Experience Cloud
 This project can be added as a custom service to a Self Managed Liferay Experience Cloud (LXC SM) environnment.